WHAT WE DO AT GMS

 How do I get there?
 Will there be a carpool?

 Unfortunately, there's no good way besides driving.
-Check the Transport + Venue page for the latest on carpooling.
-We'll also be sending out emails to participants in order to organize carpools as we get closer to the event.
+Every year we create a spreadsheet to help participants organize carpools.
 Carpooling is a great chance to meet and have good conversations with other participants on the way up.

 What's the lodging like?

 You'll be staying in rustic wood cabins without heating or air conditioning.
 The cabins have cots but you'll need to bring your own sheets or sleeping bag.
 You'll have cabin-mates, and you can request who to stay with (and other cabin preferences, such as noise tolerance) when you register.

 What's covered in the cost of the ticket?

 - Delicious lunches, dinners, snacks, coffee, and tea throughout the day (It's BYO breakfast.)

 - All event programming